-Mineral Reserves for Nchwaning lower seam (1 body) decreased to 106.28 from 107.96 million tonnes mainly due to depletion by production.
-The Mineral Resources for 1 body changed from 128.6 to 126.69 million tonnes.
-Nchwaning 2 body Mineral Resources remained at 180.8 million tonnes.
+Mineral Reserves for Nchwaning lower seam (Seam 1) increased by 4% to 110.34 million tonnes mainly due to increase in the optimised evaluation cut from 3.5 metres to 4.5 metres for Nchwaning 3.
+The Mineral Resources for Seam 1 increased from 126.69 to 142.38 million tonnes.
+Nchwaning Seam 2 Mineral Resources remained at 180.8 million tonnes.